-- mtc3 handycipher-6 description.pdf
+- mtc3_handycipher-6_description.pdf

 - detailed explanation of Handycipher

-- p7a.txt

-- the known part of the plaintext for WHC-04 (Weakened Handycipher challenge, Part 4)

-- c7a.txt
+- c9a.txt

-- the complete ciphertext for WHC-04 (Weakened Handycipher challenge, Part 4)
+- the complete ciphertext for WHC-06 (Weakened Handycipher challenge, Part 6)

 - handycipher.zip

-- > Python code and test files for Handycipher
+- → Python code and test files for Handycipher

 References (1/2)

 In the document "mtc3_handycipher-6_description.pdf" the cipher is explained in detail.
 You can find it within the additional zip file.